mohan-chinnappan-n/project-docs/sf/lex.md

 ![EPT](https://d259t2jj6zp7qm.cloudfront.net/images/20230315161154/image-42.png)

-- Measures the time it takes for a page to load entirely.he
+- Measures the time it takes for a page to load entirely.
 - Measures the time required for the highlighted
     - Render initial page
     - Get additional code, components